Practice Notes

 Pursuant to the tenets of fiscal law discussed above, whereby an agency must use the most specific

-and measured approach to innovation at the tactical level because commanders must weigh the decision to fund
+deliberate and measured approach to innovation at the tactical level because commanders must weigh the

 A Shark Tank 22 of Tactical-Level Innovation